Islamic Civilization and Societies

 - Required multidisciplinary foundation course ICSP1199 (fall semester)

-- Two courses in Arabic or an equivalent language, at the intermediate level or above
+- Two courses in Arabic or an equivalent language, at the elementary level or above

 Requirements for the Arabic Studies Minor